 Talk about the dangers of risky behaviour with your teenager - keep it factual and try not to lecture!

-Help your teenager to face up to and be responsible for their actions.
+be responsible for their actions.
 Make it clear that you are there to support them.

 Encourage them to talk about what they are doing and why.
 If they don’t want to talk to you – try to get them to talk to someone else.